-However, when it comes to personal loans, there's a ton of misinformation out there about the process.
-Researching personal loans in Roxboro, NC does not need to be a daunting task.
-Instead, it can be a effortless and simple process if you can foresee the necessary steps.
+Yet, when it comes to personal loans, there's a lot of misinformation out there regarding the process.
+Researching personal loans in Roxboro, NC doesn't need to be a daunting task.
+Rather, it can be a effortless and simple process if you can foresee the required steps.

 At a minimum, you'll need a "fair" credit score in order to receive a personal loan.
 Borrowers with "good" or "excellent" credit will find lenders offer more competitive rates with favorable terms compared to borrowers with "fair" or below crdit.

 There may be other determining factors, aside from your credit score.
 For example, you may have an excellent credit score but have a high debt-to-income ratio.
 Many lenders consider a high debt-to-income ratio to be a negative.

 This being said, your other streams of debt might come into play here, i.e., credit card balances, student loans, and home mortgages.
 Still, do not let any of this deter you from checking your rates.